The future is green

 Since 2017, two regional buses have run on green hydrogen.
-In early 2021, another twenty hydrogen-powered buses were added, followed by another 10 in late 2021.
+In 2021, another twenty hydrogen-powered buses are added, followed by another 10 in late 2021.
 These buses tie in with the ambition to make the Northern Netherlands a (green) hydrogen economy, the Hydrogen Valley.
 The OV-bureau provides green hydrogen to Qbuzz at a set and guaranteed price.

 Other buses on HVO

 What will his transition deliver?

 For the inhabitants of Drenthe and Groningen, making the buses more sustainable means less damage to the environment, fewer emissions of harmful substances and less noise.
 The decrease in vibrations will result in more quiet buses.